Scott Andreasen, Treasurer

-Al Dahlgren, Treasurer
+Al Dahlgren, Vice Chair

 Al Dahlgren, a St. Joseph resident, is a 1977 graduate of Mounds View Public Schools in Arden Hills, Minnesota.
 He went on to graduate from the University of Minnesota with a bachelors degree in agricultural business management.
 After graduation he went into management training with the JCPenney company and spent 20 years working in store management with JCPenney.
 In 1993 Dahlgren successfully opened a Once Upon a Child retail store in St. Cloud MN.
 Beginning in 1998, for 15 years, he also worked for Winmark Corporation in Minneapolis, Minnesota as a retail franchise field operations manager and regional manager.
 Now he dedicates 100% of his time to his Once Upon a Child retail store and to the St. Cloud School District.

 Dahlgren has four children, all who have attended St. Cloud Area School District schools.
 His interest in public education comes from a desire to see that all children get the opportunity for a quality education so they can live and work successfully in today's competitive world.

 Address: 8929 Crestview Drive, St. Joseph, MN 56374

 Zachary Dorholt is a licensed mental health professional currently working for CentraCare as a therapist in the Jail Medicine and Coordinated Care program.
 Dorholt graduated with a Bachelor of Arts in Community Development, and a Master's Degree in Counseling Psychology from St. Cloud State University, and completed his Graduate Certificate in Marriage and Family Therapy at St. Mary’s University of Minnesota.
 He has worked in the mental health field for over a decade, with a focus on people living with serious and persistent mental illness, and a renewed passion for Trauma Informed Care.